 And calling a person 'bright as blossom on briar' is really lovely.
 'Bright' seems at first like a throwaway word (it's an all-purpose term of praise in Middle English) but it's perfectly appropriate for blossom: blossom is 'bright' not only because it's often vividly white - or pink-and-white! - but also because it connotes the joy of spring, the brightness of the season of returning warmth and sunshine.
-The kind of beauty suggested by this phrase is fresh, full of vitality and new life - the beauty of young women, energetic youthful men, and children.
+And perhaps there's something too about the surprise, magic-trick effect of blossom - one day not there, the next day suddenly sprung, transforming an ordinary tree or a shady lane into a scene from fairyland.
+The kind of beauty suggested by this phrase is fresh, full of vitality and new life - the beauty of youth and the young.

 Anyway, it made me think about blossom.
 Blossom can be found just about everywhere in certain genres of medieval poetry, and I thought I'd collect a few examples together in this post.
 Blossom is one of those words which has changed very little in form or meaning from Old English, where it's blostma; in Old English it seems to refer to a broader range of flowers than it does now, since any flower could be called blostma - not just the flowers of fruit-bearing trees - but in practice blossom is often used in that extended sense today as well.
 The OED insists that one ought to distinguish between blossom and bloom (because, you see, blossom 'is more commonly florescence bearing promise of fruit, while ‘bloom’ is florescence thought of as the culminating beauty of the plant.
 Cherry trees are said to be in blossom, hyacinths in bloom.').
 But I suspect many people aren't particularly alert to that distinction, and in any case poets do not always hold themselves bound by rules of botanical accuracy...